SeaQL/seaql.github.io/Blog/blog/2025-08-15-sea-query-raw-sql.md

 I created `RawSqlQueryBuilder` that is somewhat similar to SeaQuery's query building backend.
 It serializes the query string in a single pass.

-The derive macro first tokenized and parsed the raw SQL to identify the splice points, and then call a special method `push_parameters` to push a variable number of parameters.
+The derive macro first tokenize and parse the raw SQL to identify the splice points, and then call a special method `push_parameters` to push a variable number of parameters.
 This can be numbered, i.e. for Postgres.

 After finishing the SQL building part, it then proceeds to bind the parameters.
 This mechanism is designed around SQLx's query API.